Word length predicts word order: "Min-max"-ing drives language evolution

 Given the observation that relative lengths of nouns and verbs differ in corpora for languages with different word orders, we can ask how predictive this observation is.
 That is, can we predict the word order of a language based on the relative lengths of its nouns and verbs?
 If we are strictly interested in identifying basic word order from corpora, it is clear that the N1 ratio already allows us to do so.
-However, we are also interested in understanding how noun and verb lengths may be related to word order.
-Being able to predict word order from noun and verb lengths in a corpus for both a modern language and its ancestral language would indicate that such properties are related to how word order evolves across time.
+Study 1 has shown that word length features derived from corpora are also highly significant for differentiating word orders.
+This is relevant because we are interested in understanding how noun and verb lengths may impact how word order changes over time.
+Given two sets of corpora from two timepoints of a language, being able to predict word order from noun and verb lengths in a corpus for both the modern language and its ancestral language would indicate that such properties are related to how word order evolves.